Utrecht University

 What's included

-3 videos2 readings2 quizzes
+3 videos2 readings2 assignments

 This is the final assignment of the course on Human Rights for Open Societies.
 In this assignment, the various topics of the course are brought together.
 The first aim is to help you test the knowledge and insights you have acquired during the course.
 The second aim is to help you understand the interrelatedness of the main topics discussed.